ceramic-sf/quick-boi-source/bolq.md

 If something is universal, it can do anything and everything.
 Alphabet-based languages can be universal, meaning they can be used to represent any concept.
 A pictographic language (one picture per word) is not.
 Other universal systems associated with the enlightenment include moveable-type, justice, legitimacy, morality, matter and motion.

-*A system is universal if it contains enough expressivity to represent anything.*
+*A system is universal if it contains enough expressibility to represent anything.*

 ### Computers are universal